 Boiling maple sap in your backyard is not hard – and it’s VERY rewarding!
 Do it once and you’ll be hooked!

-When my brother in law visited our new home for the first time, he mentioned that we had a bunch of maple trees and that we should tap them.
-It took a couple years for me to work up the nerve to do it, but once I did, I was amazed!
+It took a couple years for me to work up the nerve to do it.
+Once I did, I was amazed!
 Such a simple and inexpensive thing has yielded rewards for our family for the last 3 years.
-I’m so glad we did it!
+It has also given us the BEST times together.
+It was a great success and I’m so glad we did it!

 10 Simple Steps for Boiling Maple Sap